OpsMx/standard-isd-gitops/upgrade/README.md

       `kubectl -n opsmx-isd logs isd-apply-yamls-xxx -c script` #Replacing the name of the pod name correctly, check the log of the script that pushes the yamls and applies them

+16. Add the below configuration (if not already present) in the default/profiles/echo-local.yml for echo pods.
+     ```
+       ssd:
+         name: preview-saas-ssd
+         enable: false
+       ```
-16. isd-spinnaker-halyard-0 pod should restart automatically.
+17. isd-spinnaker-halyard-0 pod should restart automatically.
 If not, execute this:

       - `kubectl -n opsmx-isd  delete po isd-spinnaker-halyard-0`

-17. Restart all pods:
+18. Restart all pods:
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state

-18. If you enabled new Insights feature in step 8, please follow the post installation steps listed [here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit#heading=h.odfvfs38x0e3)
+19. If you enabled new Insights feature in step 8, please follow the post installation steps listed [here](https://docs.google.com/document/d/1FgbvGeylTmWKBFKZNs2mMkKlkxHpyzPMEy5wJCaKSxk/edit#heading=h.odfvfs38x0e3)

-19. Go to ISD UI and check that version number has changed in the top right corner (under Help menu)
+20. Go to ISD UI and check that version number has changed in the top right corner (under Help menu)

-20. Wait for about 5 min for autoconfiguration to take place.
+21. Wait for about 5 min for autoconfiguration to take place.

-21. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
+22. If required: a) Connect Spinnaker again b) Configure pipeline-promotion again.
 To do this, in the ISD UI:
       - Click setup
       - Click Spinnaker tab at the top.
 Check if "External Accounts" and "Pipeline-promotion" columns show "yes".
 If any of them is "no":
       - Click "edit" on the 3 dots on the far right.
 Check the values already filled in, make changes if required and click "update".